Skip to main content

 Metabolic Pathways and Hormonal Signaling

 The HPG axis is also inextricably linked with metabolic health.
-Conditions like and obesity significantly impact sex hormone regulation.
+Conditions like insulin resistance and obesity significantly impact sex hormone regulation.
 Insulin, a key metabolic hormone, influences the production of Sex Hormone Binding Globulin (SHBG) in the liver.

 Elevated insulin levels, common in insulin resistance and type 2 diabetes, are associated with decreased SHBG, leading to higher levels of free testosterone and estrogen.
 While this might seem beneficial, it often occurs in a context of metabolic dysfunction, contributing to conditions like polycystic ovary syndrome (PCOS) in women and secondary hypogonadism in men.